Multimode Gaussian steady state engineering in optomechanical systems with a squeezed reservoir

 We consider an optomechanical system (see Fig.~\ref{fig0}) where $N$ mechanical modes at frequencies $\omega_k$ interact with $M+1$ optical modes at frequencies $\omega_{cj}$ (the exact value of $M$ depends on the specific state we aim to prepare as specified below).
 The mechanical modes are near resonant

 with $\delta\omega_k\ll\omega_k$, and one optical mode (the one with index $j=0$) is coupled to a squeezed reservoir~\cite{asjad2016a}.
-The system works in a regime in which the other optical modes mediate an effective unitary phonon-phonon intereaction.
+The system works in a regime in which the other optical modes mediate an effective unitary phonon-phonon interaction.
 In particular, we show that it is to possible engineer the corresponding Hamiltonian to support the creation of a Gaussian cluster state following the procedure discussed in Ref.~\cite{zippilli2021}.

 The optical modes are driven by laser fields at frequencies $\omega_{Lj}$ detuned by $\Delta_j=\omega_{cj}-\omega_{Lj}$ from the cavity resonances.
 The relevant degrees of freedom in quantum optomechanics~\cite{asjad2016a,yazdi2024} are the quantum fluctuations around the classical steady state.
 Here they are described by the bosonic annihilation operators $b_k$ and $a_j$, with $k\in\pg{1,...N}$ and $j\in\pg{0,...M}$, for the mechanical and optical fields respectively.
-Including optical and mechanical dissipation with rates $\kappa_j$ and $\gamma_k$ respectively, we describe the system dynamics, as customary in quantum optomechanics~\cite{bowen2015}, in terms of the quantum Langevin equations
+The corresponding optomechanical Hamiltonian in the interaction picture with respect to the optical Hamiltonian is

 where the coupling strengths are proportional to the amplitude of the driving fields

 where $g_{jk}\oo$ is the bare optomechanical coupling strength, that depends on system's geometry, optical and mechanical modes structure, and operating point~\cite{biancofiore2011, karuza2013, eichenfield2009, wu2014a, shevchuk2017, rodrigues2019}, and $\alpha_j$ is the classical complex steady state amplitude of the $j$-th optical mode, that can be controlled through the driving lasers amplitudes $E_j$ and phases $\phi_{Lj}$ according to the relation